wilsonmar/oss-perf/README.md

 B. **Test immediately** in the dev. lifecycle through automatic **generation** of test automation scripts and API mock scripts.

+   Making changes easy, fast, and safe enables changes more frequently and more correct -- more agile.

 C. **Automatic alerts** of slow execution speeds during automated functional testing discovered automatically by **machine learning** robots rather than tedious manual examination of logs.